-Calcium oxalate, Sulfuric Acid and Potassium Permanganate (CaSO4 H2SO4 KMnO4) are very common chemicals all around the world.
+Calcium oxalate, Sulfuric Acid, and Potassium Permanganate (CaSO4 H2SO4 KMnO4) are very common chemicals all around the world.
 These three chemicals react with each other.
 The reaction is called the Redox reaction.
-Mainly the CaC2O4 and KMnO4 react with each other while the sulfuric acid just creates the acidic environment.
+Mainly the CaC2O4 and KMnO4 react with each other while the sulfuric acid just creates an acidic environment.

 About Calcium Oxalate, Sulfuric Acid and Potassium Permanganate (CaC2O4 H2SO4 KMnO4)